RHIT-CSSE/csse304/Homework/Macros/README.md

   In my solution, the initial breakdown of (let-destruct ((a b) c d) cool-var bodies) transforms into 2 let destructs.
 The outer one is (let-destruct (a b) (car cool-var) ???).
   </details>

-## ifelse

-So this one is simple conceptually

-(ifelse testexp thenexps else elseexps)

-Example:

-    (ifelse
-        (> (length mylist) 10)
-        (display "the list is very long")
-        (display "more than 10 elements)
-        'biglist
-        else
-        (display "the list is small")
-        'smalllist)

-There can be any number of thenexps and elseexps BUT there is always at least one of each.  else is a special keyword that separates thenexps from elseexps.
-It acts like an normal if with then statements and else statements in begin blocks.

-This problem can be solved with syntax-cases, BUT to do so requires far more trickiness than the problem deserves.
-Instead, use syntax->datum to turn the input code into a list, transform it, and then use datum->syntax to convert it back again.

-## Methods with Fields

-Note that question is worth a very small amount of credit for its difficultly.
-I hope your will be interested enough to try it anyway.

-Macros are great for utility features like let variants and ifs, but their real power is that they let us write code that is really different from standard Scheme.

-Lets imagine I'd like to do some object oriented programming, but not with complicated lambdas like last time.
-This time I'm going to declare new kinds of objects like this:

-    (define-object point x y)

-And the object itself will be represented by a regular list e.g. (1 2) represents a point where x = 1 and y = 2.
-We could add a constructor syntax (e.g. new-point 1 2) but the tests wont bother and just use lists directly as objects.

-The magic happens when we define a new method:

-    (define-method point point.getx ()
-        (printf "calling getx for point ~s ~s" x y) x)

-Which is called like this:

-    (point.getx '(1 2)) ; yields 1

-Methods in this system always expect the "object" passed as the first parameter.
-Then within the body of the method, the entries of the list are mapped to the field names.
-So the x that is seemly unmapped in the point.getx definition is mapped because point is defined to have an x and y.

-Note that methods can have ordinary non field parameters too:

-    (define-method point point.manhat_dist (ox oy)
-        (+ (abs (- x ox)) (abs (- y oy))))

-    (point.manhat_dist '(1 2) 0 0) ; dist to orgin - returns 3

-More generally, define-method looks like this:

-    (define-method object-type-name method-name (extra_params ...) bodies ...)

-Note that although I have named point methods point.somename, that's just to make it clear.
-I could have called point.getx getx and then it would be invoked using the ordinary global name getx.

-Any solution to this problem will require the mapping between object names and field names to be stored in a global expansion time data structure.
-Then define method must be turned into a regular define + lambda that pulls out the various bits and then includes the given body code.
-I found it handy to use apply & some extra internal lambdas for that latter part, but I think there are multiple solutions.